 - Things look different in different reference frames

-- Rules change in unfamiliar terrain, often in counterintuitive ways
+- Rules change in unfamiliar terrain, often in counter-intuitive ways

 The price of strength is often just transparency.

-To all those new entrepreneurs who are aggregating existing digital data on people to make it easier to market to them I say: you are trading trust for cash.
-What happens in physics when we push in one direction?
 We receive a counter push from the object or subject with equal or greater force.
 I might not have been the best student in the sciences -- to me this feels like common sense.
 Your customers' privacy (perceived too) is non negotiable.
 That is the subject of this week's FC Expert post.

 We do mind and it does matter.
-Let's continue the conversation.